tanguyduval/spm12/README.md

   <img src="help/extended/fillGUNZIP.png" width="500">

   - Add additional modules or just click **run**.
 Subject 1 session 1 will be processed.
+  Results will be saved into `bidsfolder/derivatives/matlabbatch/sub-NAME/ses-SESSION/DWI/`
   - **Save** your single participant pipeline using the save icon and loop over your subjects/sessions
   ````matlab
   for isub=1:5